guzba/mummy/README.md

 * There is substantial advantage to writing simpler code vs theoretically fast but possibly convoluted and buggy code.

-* Much simpler error handling and debugging.
+* Much simpler debugging.
 Async stack traces are huge and confusing.

+* Easier error handling, just `try except` like you normally do.
+Uncaught exceptions in Mummy handlers also do not bring down your entire server.

 * Mummy handles the threading and dispatch so your handlers may not need to think about threads at all.

 * Takes advantage of multiple cores and the amazing work of the Nim team on ARC / ORC and Nim 2.0.

-* Big focus on stright forward error handling.
-Exceptions that happen in handler code are cought by default and will not bring the whole server down.

 ## Why prioritize WebSockets?